 But what most impressed me about the usability of this electric kettle is that it is simply a well thought out kettle.
 And our experience mirrors this intention.
 It really is a pleasure to turn it on and a pleasure to use.
 And we like that Fellow has clearly given attention to the small details like things as simple as how the lid fits on.

-Our one frustration at times in terms of functionality is that it really can only pour slowly.
+Our one frustration, in terms of functionality, is that it really can only pour slowly.
 This is deliberate for pour over and is a good thing, but can be frustrating when using the kettle for another brewing method like Aeropress which may require a quicker pour time.
-Similarly, we leave our Fellow Stagg EKG on the kitchetop and use it as our general kettle and so for us the slow pour can be frustrating.
+Similarly, we leave our Fellow Stagg EKG on the counter top and use it as our general kettle, so for us the slow pour can be frustrating.
 This could also be an issue for people who use the Chemex pour over.

 With the price you pay for the Fellow Stagg EKG you would expect a high level of performance quality.
-I mean quite simply it costs more than some entry level espresso machines and it is a kettle!
+I mean quite simply it costs more than some entry level espresso machines and it is an electric kettle!